 However, you shouldn’t get so wrapped up in social media that you disregard conventional marketing means such as print ads, radio advertisements and more.
 To stand strong you need to have a marketing campaign that covers everything.

 3. Keeping Your Finances in Order

-This is without a doubt one of the most common problems small businesses face.
+Financial management is without a doubt one of the most common small business problems across the board.
 You need to keep an eye on your finances or else you could go broke very quickly.
 If you’re not qualified or don’t feel confident that you can do this, hire a bookkeeper or an accountant from the get go.
 It may cost a little more in the beginning but it will also save you from experiencing a big headache in the end.